Thanks for recent generous gift to Stop Moms from Dying in childbirth project.

-Thanks for your recent donation to Sponsor South Sudanese Refugee children in Uganda.
+Thanks for your recent generous donation to Educate Children and Fight Poverty in South Sudan.

-Thanks for your recent generous gift to Stop Cook stoves from Killing in South Sudan.
+Thanks for your generous gift to Prevent HIV-AID through Awareness in South Sudan.

-A new field update will be posted in the next three months, so you get to know what impact your contribution has help to create in Omilling countryside.
+In the next quarter a new field update will be posted, so that you get to know what your contribution is helping to impact from the ground in Omilling.